wormhole-foundation/wormhole-docs/infrastructure/spy/run-spy.md

 ## Data Persistence

-The Spy has no persistence layer built in, so typically, it is paired with something like Redis or an SQL database to record relevant messages.
+The Spy does not have a built-in persistence layer, so it is typically paired with something like Redis or an SQL database to record relevant messages.

 The persistence layer needs to implement the appropriate interface.
 For example, you can check out the [Redis interface](https://github.com/wormhole-foundation/relayer-engine/blob/main/relayer/storage/redis-storage.ts){target=\_blank} used by the Relayer Engine, a package that serves as a starting point for a custom relaying service.